| |

 - History of Warfare 27 (Brill, 2004), x+310pp. and CD-Rom Version

-[combined review] -- to be reviewed by Muhammed Hassanali.
+[combined review] -- Reviewed by Muhammed Hassanali. (see

 aslo the earlier version here)